DontEatThemCookies/HQ9/PythonHQ9+/pyhq9-readme.md

 ## HQ9+

 The original HQ9+ specification popped up in 2001.
 It was not Turing-complete, and it had a mere 4 instructions.
-It is also classified as a joke language.
+It was also classified as a joke language.
 Over time, HQ9+ got recognized in the esoteric language community, with many implementations popping up, with interpreters written in C, Pascal, JavaScript, PHP and others, as well as new variants.
 This included HQ9++, HQ9+-, HQ9+~, HQ9F+, CHIQRSX9+, HQ9+B, and many more.
 All of these variants had something new to offer, one variant even makes it Turing-complete.
 You can find resources on HQ9+ and its variants below:

 [Esolang Wiki](https://esolangs.org/wiki/HQ9%2B) -
 [Biffle's Blog](http://cliffle.com/esoterica/hq9plus/)